cazena/public/spark-kudu examples/scala-kudu/README.md

 ## **Part 6**: Alter Kudu Table

+**Note**: If the kudu table is already linked to a Impala tabe, then the Impala table will update itself automatically.
+If your table has not been linked and you would like it so, check part 5.5 above.

 ### Step 1: Import Dependencies
 The following dependencies are required upon the dependencies listed at the top
 ```scala